 Inputs, Optional:

-- PLMN ID of the target NF/NF service, in the case of the subscription to the status of NF/NF service instance(s) in home PLMN from the serving PLMN.
+- PLMN ID of the target NF/NF service, in the case of the subscription to the status of NF/NF service instance(s) in home PLMN from the serving PLMN, or PLMN ID and NID in the case of SNPN, see clause 4.17.5a.

 - Validity Time, in case to indicate the time instant after which the subscription becomes invalid.